This is a summary of the preliminary results of an in-depth and ongoing study of the Anthroposophy movement within the UK.

 The study was instigated so as to provide some much needed basic information about the movement at its organisational level – number of Anthroposophical organisations in the UK, what they do, their finances and the interconnections between them.

 The study aims to be transparent and open.
-Feedback relating to the study is very welcome and can be sent to the researcher, Mike Collins, by email at email@example.com
+Feedback relating to the study is very welcome and can be sent to the researcher, Mike Collins, by email via ukanthroposophy at gmail.com

 Overview of the Study & Summary Results

 A Register of Anthroposophical organisations was started.
 Organisations were tested using operational definitions designed to establish an organisation’s relationship to Steiner and Anthroposophic belief and principle.
 The Register was populated only by organisations holding to, advancing or operating in accordance with Steiner or Anthroposophic belief and principles.
 Organisations were found by using existing directories of Anthroposophical organisations (e.g. the Camphill movement’s directory) and by searching charity and business databases using known Anthroposophical search terms, titles and phrases e.g. Waldorf, biodynamic, Steiner.
 It is considered at this stage that the Register contains a representative sample of charity based organisations but that Anthroposophical businesses are under-represented.